Sizzling Meatballs Recipe

 Zorluk seviyesi

-Akçabat meatballs, which are made from special meat produced in the Akçaabat region, are used in forearm meat, rib meat, tripe oil and kidney oil, which gives the meatballs a very different flavor.
-It is possible to…
+Akçabat meatballs, made from special meat produced in the Akçaabat region, use animal forearm meat, rib meat, tripe fat and kidney oil, which gives the meatball a very different taste.
+It is possible to achieve this…

 30 Min